hestiri/mlho/README.md

 <!-- badges: end -->

-MLHO (pronounced as melo) is an end-to-end Machine Learning pipeline that implements iterative sequential representation mining, and feature and model selection to predict health outcomes.
+MLHO (pronounced as melo) is a thinkin’ Machine Learning framework that implements iterative sequential representation mining, and feature and model selection to predict health outcomes.

 ## Installation